Version as of 25 January 2021

 Qubit offers Visitors who provide contact information a means to choose how Qubit uses the information provided.
 You may manage your receipt of marketing and non-transactional communications by clicking on the “unsubscribe” link located on the bottom of Qubit’s marketing emails.
 Additionally, you may send a request to firstname.lastname@example.org.

-Individuals can find out if we hold any personal information by making a ‘subject access request’ under the Data Protection Act 1998 or, from May 2018 the General Data Protection Regulation.
+You can ask us to update, change or delete any information Qubit holds about you.
+Requests to access, change, or delete your information will be handled within 28 days.
+You can find out if we hold any personal data by making a ‘data subject access request’ under the General Data Protection Regulation.
 If we do hold information about you we will:

-To make a request to the Qubit for any personal information we may hold you need to put the request in writing addressing it to the address provided below.
+To make a request to Qubit for any personal data we may hold, please email the request in writing to email@example.com or by post to your local Qubit office.

 If you agree, we will try to deal with your request informally, for example by providing you with the specific information you need over the telephone.